In this post, we give you 30 inspiring blog post ideas for writers.

 - Bookish stuff.
 Write a post on your favourite literary gifts – perhaps create a wish-list of the five literary accessories you would like to own.
 This could include things like Jane Austen Teas, a book tote, and tights inspired by literature.

 - Holidays.
 Use holidays and special days as inspiration for a post.
 You could write about mothers in literature on Mother’s Day and literary fathers on Father’s Day.
 Write a post on your five favourite Christmas-themed books.
+You could write about horror stories at Halloween.

 - Heroes and Villains.
 Write a blog on your five favourite heroes or heroines and why you like them.
 Do the same for your favourite villains and anti-heroes.